We can produce private research copies for you, provided that:

 The above will influence whether your request for copying can be fulfilled and the method by which a copy can be made.

 How to request a copy

 You will need to complete and sign a reprographics request form for any type of copying (personal photography, photocopies or digitisation) that is undertaken.
-The form specifies the type of copying you are requesting and acts as a copyright declaration, detailing the reason for making the request and how the reproduction will be used.
+The form specifies the type of copying you are undertaking or requesting and acts as a copyright declaration, detailing the reason for making the request and how the reproduction will be used.